matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ```

 ::: tip
-To know more about the individual properties in the `hardhat.config.ts` file, you can refer to the [plugins documentation](./plugins.md).
+To learn more about each specific property in the `hardhat.config.ts` file, check out the [plugins documentation](./plugins.md)
 :::

 ## Write and deploy a contract